Enhanced Cardiac Access

 Providing immediate treatment to patients experiencing cardiac symptoms

-Located on the 4th floor of our Corporate Woods office is Capital Cardiology Associates Enhanced Cardiac Access suite.
+Capital Cardiology Associates Enhanced Cardiac Access is available at our Albany and Clifton Park locations.
 On a recent episode of HeartTalk presented by Capital Cardiology Associates, I was joined by Dr. Jeffrey Uzzilia to discuss the significance of the ECA.
 “The ECA is one of the best things we have ever done at CCA,” announced Uzzilia.
 “Years ago we had been talking about ways to better connect with patients, more directly, and provide better access for cardiology care.
 We know that it’s frustrating for patients that feel like they have a problem and want to be seen, but then trying to navigate the medical system can be difficult.”

 Doctor driven health care